gin66/FastAccelStepper/README.md

 Measurement of the acceleration/deacceleration aka timer overflow interrupt yields: one calculation round needs around 300us.
 Thus it can keep up with the chosen 10 ms planning ahead time.

+### AVR ATmega2560

+Similar to ATmega328,but instead of timer 1, timer 4 is used.

 ### ESP32

-This stepper driver use mcpwm modules of the esp32: for the first three stepper motors mcpwm0, and mcpwm1 for the steppers four to six.
+This stepper driver uses mcpwm modules of the esp32: for the first three stepper motors mcpwm0, and mcpwm1 for the steppers four to six.
 In addition, the pulse counter module is used starting from unit_0 to unit_5.
 This driver uses the pcnt_isr_service, so unallocated modules can still be used by the application.

 The mcpwm modules' outputs are fed into the pulse counter by direct gpio_matrix-modification.